Using Your Legal Plan

 Provide Care for Others

-Being a caregiver for a loved one means you often have to place their needs ahead of your own busy life, which many times leaves little time to care for yourself.
-That can quickly lead to caregiver fatigue.
-And if you're not keeping yourself healthy and happy, chances are you're not able to do your best for your loved one.
+Being a caregiver for a loved one means you often have to place their needs ahead of your own busy life, which often leaves little time to care for yourself.
+That can quickly lead to stress, exhaustion and caregiver fatigue – making it harder to provide the support your loved one needs.

 Here are some caregiver tips to help you recharge, revive and keep your own care a top priority: